-While they roast, prepare your other ingredients.
+While they roast, prepare the rest of the soup.

-In a large skillet, heat olive oil over medium-high heat.
+In a large stockpot, heat olive oil over medium-high heat.
 Add chopped shallots and cook about 3-5 minutes until soft and translucent.

-Use a blender, cuisinart or immersion blender to pulse them with one cup of vegetable broth into a chunky sauce.
-You can go completely smooth here or leave some whole pieces.
+Use a blender, Cuisinart or immersion blender to pulse them with one cup of vegetable broth into a semi-smooth sauce.
+You can go completely smooth here or leave some tomato pieces.

-Add the pureed ingredients to the pot and stir until combined.
+Add the pureed ingredients to the soup pot and stir until combined.
 Cook until soup is warmed through and sprinkle with salt and pepper to taste.